AikoPanel/AikoPanel-Docs/aikopanel/home.md

 - Update Auto Change RecordID and IP on AutoDNS
 - Add Count Plan ( Current Used / Total Buy Plan)
 - Refactor Get Count in Plan User and Plan Admin ( Typo Bug )
+- Customer Info for Admin ( client user willl see it )

 ### v3.0.4
 - Fixed the issue with Trojan With transport (WS, GRPC).